Part 6: Introduction to the Pro Capabilities

 5. Ensure Basic.bmp is selected (default).

-The following will outline international borders and all the states of the United States and provinces of Canada.
+Outline international borders and all the states of the United States and provinces of Canada:

 1. Select the Details page.